30 US Places With Fabulous Weather in May

 In northeast Georgia, on the shore of Lake Lanier, is Gainesville, yet another Blue Ridge foothills city with outstanding weather.
 It's a bit warmer than the others.
-Here's where May's highest temperatures commonly land in the 70s, and often reach into the 80s.
-Rain is typically confined to nine days this month and less than four inches.
+Here's where May's highest temperatures commonly land in the 70s, and more often reach into the 80s.
+Rain is typically confined to nine days this month.

 24. Mammoth Spring, Arkansas

 This town on the Ozark Plateau in northern Arkansas basks in warm weather during May.
 Mammoth Spring has highs mainly in the 80s and 70s with lows in the 50s.
-Less than one-third of the month's days have rain, which normally totals just over four inches.
+While fewer than one-third of the month's days have rain, it normally totals over five inches.

 26. Dauphin Island, Alabama